Web Gauntlet 2 picoCTF 2021 Solution

 Description

 This website looks familiar...
 Log in as admin, and use the filter to find the flag.
-The filter is case sensitive.
+Unlike Web Gauntlet 1, the filter here blocks keywords in a case-insensitive way, catching OR, or, Or, and oR alike.

 Visit the /filter endpoint to see what words and characters are blocked.